olara7/disney-app-home/README.md

 # Disney Plus Home Clone App

 ## Overview
 This is a a clone app recreating the home page from the disney plus website.
+I decided to replicate the disney home menu because I was interested in how they made the hover over animations for the companies Disney, Pixar, Marvel, Star Wars and National Geographic.
+I also wanted to know how to make sliders and implement them in the way that they did.

 ##### Technologies used: HTML & CSS | ReactJS | SwiperJS for the sliders